-A "brutalist" building topped by a car park is transformed into a home.
-The architects Associati excavate, triturate, recover and metamorphose the volume and the materials and present an architecture of excellence where "structure" and materiality shine through.
-Savièse has a long history as a village that has been in a state of flux for many years.
-A few vernacular buildings still survive.
-These traditional buildings housed and still house soapstone stoves, which are both functional and decorative elements.
-They bear the date, initials and coat of arms of the owners.
-This stone with its calorific properties came from the valley opposite, in the Val de Bagnes.
+A “brutalist” building topped with a parking area is transformed into a residential house.
+The architecture firm Associatiexcavates, manipulates, recycles, and metamorphoses the volume and materials, presenting a work of architectural excellence where the “structure” and materiality remain visible.
+The locality of Savièse enjoys a long village history that has been evolving over the years.
+Some vernacular buildings still survive.
+These traditional houses once housed, and in some cases still house, soapstone stoves, functional and decorative elements.
+They bear the date, initials, and coats of arms of their owners.
+This stone, prized for its heat-retaining properties, came from the valley across, the Val de Bagnes.

 on the wall: détail réfractaire (flanc), 2024, Evolène stone (prasinite), 55 × 35.5 × 16.5 cm